ascribano/codestudio/README.md

 ## Introduction

-This is a technical assessment I have created for BurstSMS, Thank you for the opportunity to present myself, I hope we can work together,
+This is a technical assessment I have created for CodeStudio, Thank you for the opportunity to present myself, I hope we can work together,

 ## Requirements